JorgeOrobio/user-list-app/README.md

 # App Deployed on AWS Amplify

-This app is hosted on AWS amplify for making easy to review, here is the link
+This app is hosted on AWS amplify for an easier review, here is the link

 [User List App](https://main.d1b74dfe2sbz3l.amplifyapp.com/)